-Of the fourteen MAG members in attendance at the final meeting, six objected to and eight supported the setting of a numeric goal for reducing GHG emissions in Alaska.
-Objections to setting a specific goal included:
+Of the fourteen MAG members in attendance at the final meeting, eight supported the adoption of an aspirational goal for GHG reductions and six objected Objections to setting a specific goal included:

-- Many of Alaska's emissions come from activities that are not in its control, such as fuel and airplane emissions from refueling and overflights.
-Further, some activities are under federal-not state-control, including military base operations. - Some MAG members stated that this policy should not include specific goals but, rather, that the Sub-Cabinet should recommend a specific aspirational goal.
+- Many of Alaska's emissions come from activities that are not under its control, such as fuel and airplane emissions from refueling and overflights.
+Further, some activities are under federal, not state, control, including military base operations. - Some MAG members felt that the MAG should not recommend any GHG reduction goals but, rather, that the Sub-Cabinet should determine and recommend a specific aspirational goal.